Find out more about the Resolution Cup Challenge being run in 2020.

 What happens to donations I have already received?

-As defined in the Terms and Conditions, donations are non-refundable and we will ensure the nominated charities and good causes receive these as normal after the postponed walk.
+As defined in the Terms and Conditions, donations are non-refundable and we will ensure the nominated charities and good causes receive these as normal after the postponed walk in 2021.

 Will I have to re-pay my registration fee/donations?

-Team Member has paid the 2020 Registration Fee but can't make the new September Date.
+What happens if I've paid the 2020 Registration Fee but can't make the new 2021 date.

-I'm currently the Team Co-ordinator but I won't be around on September 26th
+I'm currently the Team Co-ordinator but I won't be around for the 8th May 2021